nanoMFG/GSAMain/doc/GSARecipe_SPD_v1.0.0.md

 ### 2.3 Operating Environment
 <!--Describe the target environment.
 Identify components or application that are needed.
 Describe technical infrastructure need to support the application.-->
 python environment utilizing the pyqt framework.
 Database utilizes MySQL backend with a SQLAlchemy ORM.
 Other requirements are listed in the requirements.txt file.
+Designed to work locally or on nanohub.org.

 <!-- ### 2.4 Design and Implementation Constraints -->
 <!--This could include pre-existing code that needs to be incorporated ,a certain programming language or toolkit and software dependencies.
 Describe the origin and rationale for each constraint.-->